-Known in Japanese as Umi no Hi (海の日) and also in English as Sea Day or Ocean Day, Marine Day was first held in 1996, making it a toddler compared to other Japanese national holidays.
+Known in Japanese as Umi no Hi (海の日) and in English as Marine Day or Sea Day, it was first held in 1996, super recent compared to other Japanese national holidays.

 Marine Day’s origins date back to July 20, 1876, when the Meiji Emperor safely returned to Yokohama Port after a sea trip via Tohoku and Hokkaido.
 The expedition was commemorated more than 60 years later by naming the July 20 ‘Marine Memorial Day.’
 It was only in 1995, however, that it became a national holiday devoted to the sea and its name was subsequently changed to its current title.